AlexZhou876/music-editor/README.md

 you can edit a note by using the edit note button.
 Click on a note to select it, drag to move it.
 Use the arrow keys to adjust the length of the note.
 Press the delete key (OSX: fn-delete) to delete it.

-you can save by pressing save.
-It will save to whatever the current path is set to in GraphicalEditorApp. to load the save, simply rerun and click the button on the dialog.
-For now, you can load external midi files by putting them in the same root directory and changing the path in GraphicalEditorApp.
+you can save by pressing save. to load the save, simply rerun and click the button on the dialog.
 Note that behaviour is only specified for files with 4/4 time signature.

 ## Tests
 Unit tests (src.test) have been written for classes in the model and persistence packages.